ardunster/consequences-game/consequences/content/README.md

 still need the quotes, or it won't work: for example: `"verb1": ""`) Then a comma and a space `, ` and then proceed with the next word.
 Don't add a comma after the last value.

+Keep in mind, while playing the session, the title and the values will be the only things visible to the player!